-See below or download CV.
+See below or download CV23.

 Paul O’ Kane, CV

-0.5 Critical Studies Lecturer, CSM, UAL
+0.5 Critical Studies Senior Lecturer and Unit Leader, CSM, UAL

-Artist, Writer and Lecturer, Publisher with extensive experience.
+Artist, Writer, Lecturer and Publisher, with extensive experience.

 Specialist in art writing, academic writing, creative writing, critical studies and art history.